EddyB1337/LSR1/README.md

 vim main.py
 ```
 Of course it is also recommended to open and edit
 everything via an IDE like spyder, pycharm or similar.
-But we leave this to the user.

 ### Output
 First, the MNIST dataset is downloaded.